-Contemporary economists divide the history of India’s economic growth into two phases – first 45 years after independence and the two decades of free market economy.
+Contemporary economists divide the history of India’s economic growth into two phases – first 45 years after independence and almost three decades of free market economy.
 The years preceding the economic liberalisation were mainly marked by instances wherein economic development got stagnated due to a lack of meaningful policies.

 The economic reforms came to India’s rescue with the launching of a policy of liberalisation and privatisation.
 A flexible industrial licensing policy and a relaxed FDI policy started getting positive responses from international investors.
 Among the major factors that drove India’s economic growth following the economic reforms of 1991 were increased FDI, adoption of information technology and an increased domestic consumption.

 A major development in the nation’s services sector has been visible in the telecom and information technology sectors.
 A trend that started some two decades back is now well in its prime.
 Several multinational firms continue to outsource their tele services and IT services to India, resulting in the growth of ITES, BPO and KPO companies.
 The acquisition of expertise in information technology has led to the generation of thousands of new jobs, which in turn increased domestic consumption and naturally, more foreign direct investments happened to meet the demands.

 Presently, the services sector employs 31% of the Indian workforce and this process of development started back in the 1980s.
 In the 60s, the sector employed only 4.5% of the working population.
 According to the Central Statistical Organization, the services sector accounted for around 54% of Indian GDP in 2018 and the figure continues to grow.